OpenIDC/mod_auth_openidc/README.md

 3. `<urlencoded-issuer-value-with-https-prefix-and-trailing-slash-stripped>.conf`
-contains **mod_auth_openidc** specific custom JSON metadata that can be used to overrule some of the settings defined in `auth_openidc.conf` on a per-client basis.
+contains **mod_auth_openidc** specific custom JSON metadata that can be used to overrule some of the settings defined in `libapache2-mod-auth-openidc.conf` on a per-client basis.
 The filename is the URL-encoded issuer name of the OP that this client is registered with.

 Entries that can be included in the .conf file are: